MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_server.md

 Install-ContainerImage -Name WindowsServerCore
 ```

-After the base image has been installed, the docker service needs to be restarted.
+After the base image has been installed, the Docker service needs to be restarted.

 ```none
 Restart-service docker